wavefrontHQ/docs/pages/doc/ui_chart_reference_v2.md

 </tr>
 <tr>
 <td>Default Node Color</td>
-<td>Let's you pick the color of nodes with values that are below any of the thresholds.  </td>
+<td>Lets you pick the color of nodes with values that are below any of the thresholds.  </td>
 </tr>
 </tbody>
 </table>